ESG Topics A-Z

 Progress

-In 2022, we used approximately 2.6 million metric tons of plastic to package products throughout our beverages and convenient food and beverages portfolio, including primary, secondary and tertiary packaging.
+In 2023, we used approximately 2.6 million metric tons of plastic to package products throughout our convenient foods and drinks portfolio, including primary, secondary and tertiary packaging.

 Progress